deepscan/vscode-deepscan/README.md

 Read more about it [here](https://deepscan.io/docs/get-started/disabling-rules/).

-## Commands
+## Embedded Mode

+> **Note:**
+> This is a premium feature.
+>
+> DeepScan supports an embedded mode, which works standalone without DeepScan server.
+It works with the local language server so you can:
+> * never worry about transferring the code outside.
+> * analyze a whole project rather than a file.
+>
+> To activate this, contact us at [support@deepscan.io](mailto://support@deepscan.io).

-This extension contributes the following commands to the Command palette.
+In the embedded mode, this extension contributes the following commands to the Command palette.

-- `Inspect Project`: inspect the current project. (enabled only in embedded mode)
+- `Inspect Project`: inspect the current project.
-- `Clear Project Problems`: clear inspected problems. (enabled only in embedded mode)
+- `Clear Project Problems`: clear inspected problems.

 ## Using behind a proxy